gamesbook/protograf/docs/source/core_shapes.rst

 Pedantically speaking, an image is not like the other shapes in the sense that it does not consist of lines and areas drawn by **protograf** itself.

-An "image" refers to an external file which is simply inserted into the page.
+An "image" refers to an external file which is simply inserted into the page at sthe location.

-The Image shape shares a number of common aspects with other shapes - such as an x & y position, a width and a height, the ability to be rotated, and the setting of labl, heading or title text.
+The Image shape shares a number of common aspects with other shapes |dash| such as its x & y ("top left") position, a width and a height, the ability to be rotated, and the adding of text in form of a label, heading or title.

-An image can have its corners rounded by setting a value for ``rounding``.
-Be aware this is a pixel-based value and does not correspond to the units used elsewhere in **protograf**.
+If an image has a transparent area, this will be respected and shapes appearing earlier on in the script may then be visible "below" it (see examples below).
 An image can also be "drawn over" by other shapes appearing later on in the script.

-If an image has a transparent area, this will be respected and shapes appearing earlier on in the script may then be visible "below" it (see example below).
+The following examples show how an image can be added to, or altered:

+- `Example 1.
+Default Image`_
+- `Example 2.
+Rotation & Scaling`_
+- `Example 3.
+Captions and Markings`_
+- `Example 4.
+Sliced Images`_ (extract image "thirds")
+- `Example 5: Operations`_ ("cutout" shapes, rounding, and blurred edges)

 .. _image-default:

 Example 1.
 Default Image
 ++++++++++++++++++++++++
+`^ <image-command_>`_

 .. |im1| image:: images/customised/image_default.png
    :width: 330

 ===== ======
-|im1| If the shape was constructed using only default properties, there will be
+|im1| If the Image was constructed using only default properties, there will
-      nothing to see and an error will be displayed:
+      be nothing to see and an error will be displayed:

       .. code:: python